Clondalkin: GAA

-The town's oldest sports club is the Round Towers GAA Club, which was founded in December 1884 and is located on Convent Road.
-Club members have represented Dublin in the inter-county competition since the nineteenth century, when Tom Errity won several All-Ireland Senior Football medals in the 1890s.
-More recently, Jim Gavin won an All-Ireland senior medal with Dublin in 1995 and several as a manager in the 2010s.
+Clondalkin's oldest sports club is the Round Towers GAA Club, which was founded in December 1884 and is located on Convent Road.
+A number of club members have represented Dublin in the inter-county competition since the nineteenth century, when Tom Errity won several All-Ireland Senior Football medals in the 1890s.
+Jim Gavin, also a club member, won an All-Ireland senior medal with Dublin in 1995 and several as a manager in the 2010s.

 Soccer

-The towns main association football team is Clondalkin Celtic F.C. formed in 1969 with teams competing in the Leinster Senior League, Dublin and District Schoolboys League.
+The local association football team, Clondalkin Celtic F.C., was formed in 1969.
+It fields teams in the Dublin and District Schoolboys League.

-The town's two main previous association football teams were Moyle Park Past Pupils FC, and Neilstown Rangers (past winners of the FAI Junior Cup).
+Former association football teams in the area included Moyle Park Past Pupils FC, and Neilstown Rangers (past winners of the FAI Junior Cup).
 St Francis Boys FC have been at home at John Hyland Park, Baldonnel, close to Clondalkin since relocating from their original home in The Liberties.

-Some other local teams include Booth Road Celtic, Castle Park F.C., Moorefield United, and Knockmitten United.
-The latter is a senior and schoolboy football club which was founded in 2008 with the amalgamation of Hillview and Monksfield.

 Collinstown FC, Liffey Valley Rangers and Clondalkin Celtic F.C. are also emerging soccer clubs in the area.

 Rugby

 Rugby union is played at Clondalkin Rugby Club, Kingswood, who were winners of the 2006 Spencer Cup and 2006 Under-18 Premier League.
-The club was formed in 1973–74 and fields four senior teams and several underage and youth teams.
+The club was formed in 1973–74 and fields several senior, underage and youth teams.

 Boxing

 Bernard Dunne the former WBA Super Bantamweight World Champion is from Neilstown in Clondalkin.
 Kenny Egan, winner of a silver medal for boxing in the 2008 Olympics, comes from Clondalkin, originally Woodford estate.